pic

 In contrast, @spawn adopts a fine-grained approach, treating each iteration as a separate task that can be scheduled independently.
 This allows for more flexible work distribution, with tasks dynamically allocated to available threads as soon as they become available.
 As a result, @spawn is particularly well-suited for scenarios with varying computational efforts, where iteration completion times can differ significantly.
 While this approach has a bigger overhead due to the creation of numerous smaller tasks, it simultaneously enables more efficient resource utilization.
 This is because no thread remains idle while tasks await computation.

 In the following, we demonstrate the efficiency of the approaches under each scenario.
 With this goal, consider a situation where the i-th iteration computes job(i;time_working).
-This function represents some calculations that are performed during time_working seconds.
+This function represents potential calculations performed during time_working seconds.
 It's formally defined as follows.

 function job(i; time_working)